barrioskevin/jinzo/README.md

 - The installation process is a little lengthy.
 I need to find an easy way to enable/disable services.
 - Sometimes the media player will crash, I speculate this has to do with the tasks and it was waiting too long while trying to download all the videos from the drive.
-- There was some cases of exceptions crashing the program due to not finding certain files or directories, I tried to clean it up as much as I could be automatically creating directories if needed but if paths aren't loaded in properly from `application.properties` the app could fail.
+- There was some cases of exceptions crashing the program due to not finding certain files or directories, I tried to clean it up as much as I could by automatically creating directories if needed and using try catch where ever possible, but if paths aren't loaded in properly from `application.properties` the app could fail.
 - Because the app installs using the $HOME enviornment variable there is not really compatability with non Unix systems so we need to change the start up in the Config class.

 # Conclusion